 Now that you understand the basics, there are a few other important things to keep in mind as you start your wakesurfing journey.

-The boat: Always wakesurf behind an inboard boat.
+Always wakesurf behind an inboard boat.
 With the propeller tucked underneath the transom, it allows for a safer ride since wakesurfers tend to stay close to the back of the boat in the wake.

 There are plenty of boats on the market that are specifically designed for wakesurfing—you can find tons of these wakesurfing boats listed on boats.com.
 What makes these boats special is the way they are constructed.
 Many new wakesurfing boats now include the Volve Penta Forward Drive and surf-specific hulls that maximize the designs in order to create the largest, crispest wakes possible.